IHE/ITI.PCF/input/pagecontent/volume-1.md

 FHIR Capability Statement for [Consent Registry](CapabilityStatement-IHE.PCF.consentRegistry.html)

-<a name="consentAuthorizationClient"> </a>

-#### 53.1.1.3 Consent Authorization Client

-The **Consent Authorization Client** actor is a client that makes use of the **Consent Authorization Server** actor to get authorization token to use with various FHIR REST and Operation requests made to a Resource Server by way of the **Consent Enforcement Point** actor.

-TODO: The expectation is that the interaction is indistinguishable from an IUA or SMART interaction from the perspective of the Consent Authorization Client.

 <a name="consentAuthorizationServer"> </a>

-#### 53.1.1.4 Consent Authorization Server
+#### 53.1.1.3 Consent Authorization Server

 The **Consent Authorization Server** actor makes authorization decisions based on a given access requested context (e.g. oAuth, query/operation parameters), organizational policies, and current active `Consent` resources.
 The **Consent Authorization Server** is often implemented utilizing other authorization services, taking input from the user identity (e.g. Open-ID-Connect), and application identity and authorization (e.g. IUA).
 These predicate authorizations provide the security context upon which the Privacy `Consent` constraints are applied.
 The result is an authorization token used to request access resources, and is used by the **Consent Enforcement Point** actor.

 <a name="consentEnforcementPoint"> </a>

-#### 53.1.1.5 Consent Enforcement Point
+#### 53.1.1.4 Consent Enforcement Point

 The **Consent Enforcement Point** actor enforces consent decisions made by the **Consent Authorization Server** actor.
 This includes deny, permit, and permit with filtering of results.
+The **Consent Enforcement Point** must be grouped with an **IUA Resource Server** and is invoked when the authorization token includes consent based rules to be enforced.

 ### 53.1.2 Transaction Descriptions